Applications: Photo Enhancements, Photo Restoration, Photo Touch-Ups, Fine Art Portraits, Commercial Portraits.

 I didn't do much work on this photograph until February & March of 2020 when I was flipping through my archives & wanted to edit something I hadn't considered - I wanted to find something new in my work.

-In 2018, I did share a different alternative from this session on social media as a 'one-off' to socially share what I was up to.
+In 2018, I did share a different alternative from this session on social media as a 'one-off' quick edit to socially share what I was up to.
 This is the 1st time this particular portrait has been seen.
 I am very happy with the skills I've developed & the creativity this portrait expresses.

 I often photograph very frank portraits & this project became an exercise to hone my skills in a different type of fine art portrait photography.
 Also, because initially this project was more about refining my skills than showcasing it as a photograph, the initial framing was rough & off-the-mark to showcase the emotion within it so I decided to crop this photo to achieve visually & emotionally what was developing in my mind.